-This is the degree for you if you enjoyed studying the ancient world as an undergraduate, and would now like to study Classics in greater depth and at a higher level; or if you want to explore this aspect of antiquity and it wasn’t included in your first degree.
+This is the degree for you if you enjoyed studying the ancient world as an undergraduate, and would now like to study Classics and Ancient History in greater depth and at a higher level; or if you want to explore this aspect of antiquity and it wasn’t included in your first degree.
 It allows you to specialise, but also encourages you to branch out into related disciplines and to consider interdisciplinary approaches.

 - Herodotus and Ancient Worlds

-You will also choose three optional modules from across all of the programme’s pathways, offering the opportunity for interdisciplinary study.
 You will also complete a 15,000-word dissertation on a subject of your choice, with one-to-one expert supervision.

 The University of Birmingham has a distinguished tradition of Classical scholarship going back more than a hundred years.
 Particular current research strengths include: Greek mythology and religion; Greek and Latin poetry and its reception, both in European literature and film and in modern popular culture; drama, democracy, and citizenship in Ancient Greece; and the social history, and modern reception, of Roman cities and of the City of Rome in particular.

 With such a range of expertise available, you will be supported to explore your specific interests, particularly through the dissertation.

 You will study two core language modules, at least one of which should be Greek or Latin, from a range which includes:

 Beginners’ Greek or Latin